CREATE A GREAT 2018

 S.W.O.T.
 Analysis as a Decision-Making Tool

 There are hundreds of articles about this, so I’ll just mention that S.W.O.T.
 Analysis one way to analyze next steps.
-After you have defined the topic at hand, view things by listing your Strengths, Weaknesses, Opportunities, and Threats to success.
+After you have defined the topic at hand, view things by listing your Strengths, Weaknesses, Opportunities, and the Threats to success.
 It is an elegant analytical tool for complex personal and business projects, but it may leave out some key elements for your decision-making.

 I suggest multiple columns and multiple viewpoints.
 I also suggest thinking about how what you decide will affect both your personal and your professional lives.
 That means thinking about reputation, time management, priorities, relationships, etc.